mddujali/cannot-connect-as-root-in-mysql/Readme.md

 > FLUSH PRIVILEGES;
 ```

-## 4. Update phpMyAdmin
+## 4. Optional: Update phpMyAdmin
 Follow step 1 and 2 then before this step.

 Using `sudo`, edit `/etc/dbconfig-common/phpmyadmin.conf ` file updating user/password values in the following sections (replacing `some_password` by the password used in step 2):